-Patients diagnosed with mPCa should be classified as highvolume/high-risk or low-volume/low-risk based on conventional imaging and prostate cancer biopsy for prognostication (Level of evidence 2, Weak recommendation).
+Patients diagnosed with metastatic PCa should be classified as high-volume/high-risk or low-volume/ low-risk based on conventional imaging and PCa biopsy for prognostication (Level of evidence 2, Weak recommendation).

-Recent clinical trials of patients with mCNPC/mCSPC have used pragmatic prognostic factors to stratify prognosis.
+Clinical trials of patients with mCNPC/mCSPC have used pragmatic prognostic factors to stratify prognosis.
 The CHAARTED trial classified PCa based on volume of disease.
-High-volume was defined by the presence of visceral metastases or ≥ 4 bone lesions with ≥ 1 beyond the vertebral bodies and pelvis; and low-volume was defined as all other mCNPC/mCSPC.7 The LATITUDE trial classified high-risk patients based on three different criteria: visceral metastases, \geq 3 bony metastases, or Gleason score \geq 8; high risk was defined as having two or more of these criteria, whereas low risk was defined having less than two.8 Interestingly, a comparative study of the classification of each of these trials showed an overall discordance of 18.2% between the CHAARTED and LATITUDE criterion; however, it appears that disease burden (defined radiologically or by PSA) and high-grade tumors portend a worse prognosis.9
+High-volume was defined by the presence of visceral metastases or \geq 4 bone lesions with \geq 1 beyond the vertebral bodies and pelvis; lowvolume was defined as all other mCNPC/mCSPC.7 The LATITUDE trial classified high-risk patients based on three different criteria: visceral metastases, \geq 3 bony metastases, or Gleason score \geq 8; high-risk was defined as \geq 2 of these criteria, whereas low-risk was defined as having <2.8 Interestingly, a comparative study of the classification of each of these trials showed an overall discordance of 18.2% between the CHAARTED and LATITUDE criterion; however, it appears that disease burden (defined radiologically or by PSA) and high-grade tumors portend a worse prognosis.9